 Before or after school sessions for support may seem like the best way to keep accelerated instruction from interfering with essential, grade-level curriculum.
 But what could happen if this is only offered before or after school?

-On the other hand, scheduling time for accelerated instruction will allow schools to help all students who attend.
+On the other hand, scheduling time for accelerated instruction in the middle of the day will allow schools to help all students who attend.

 Many students struggled during the past year.
 Many suffered academically without in-classroom instruction, whether that is due to a lack of internet and technology access at home, the home environment, or typical in-person support of a teacher and fellow classmates.